 Who is PJW Racing?

-PJW Racing is a small, primarily Track, race team comprised of local racers you will generally see every Thursday night at the NSC Velodrome racing a variety of races.
+PJW Racing has been a small, primarily Track racing team comprised of local racers you will generally see every Thursday night at the NSC Velodrome racing a variety of races.
 202 on, we are morphing some due to the loss of the local Blaine velodrome which closed permanently in 2019.
 You will see us at a variety of local criterium, road races and other non local track competitions.
 We are mostly Masters level racers which means older than 35 years of age.
 Some of our team have track records here and at tracks like the Boulder Valley velodrome in Colorado.
 Medals have been earned at local, state, national and international levels over the last 10-15 years.
 One of our team mates has been racing at NSC since the very beginning of the track, 30 years.
 Great job Mark!
 We are supported by a great batch of sponsors (See sponsor page) that includes our local favorite bike shop, CARS Bike Shop in Mounds View.

-You can however help support the Future of Track Cycling in MN by following The MN Cycling Center in its efforts to build a new indoor cycling, education and event center within the Mpls/St Paul city limits.
+You can help support the Future of Track Cycling in MN by following The MN Cycling Center in its efforts to build a new velodrome, cycling, education and event facility within the 494/694 ring.

 If you want to get some in-depth day by day break downs on Pat’s personal adventures and specific National and International Championship events over the last 11 plus years click on the next link down, Pat’s Adventures, enjoy!

 I need to process this last season, the end of racing at the NSC Sports Center Velodrome for ever as the track will be decommissioned Oct of 2019 making way for school play fields for the recently built SLP school just north of the velodrome.
 30 years behind us in a facility that was designed to last 20 years is not a bad record but we are still sad to see it go.
 Here’s to www.mncyclingcenter.org to help build the replacement venue.